-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Stadium Authority as of March 31, 2021 and 2020, and the respective changes in financial position and cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Stadium Authority as of March 31, 2021 and 2020, and the changes in its financial position and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.